rjpbonnal/bioruby-gem/doc/biogem-hacking.md

       $stdout.puts "\tcreate\t#{destination}"
     end

-and, in the case of the --with-db option, the Rakefile already gets modified by
+and, in the case of the --with-db option, the Rakefile already gets modified by Biogem

     output_template_in_target_generic 'rakefile', 'Rakefile', template_dir_biogem

-so, what would be the best route here, to change biogem behaviour?
-We have to rewrite the Rakefile template to remove the rcov lines, as there is not switch.
-We also have to change *render_template* allow rewriting the template.
+So, what would be the best route here, to change biogem behaviour?
+We have to rewrite the Rakefile template to remove the rcov lines.
+We can change the *render_template* to allow rewriting the template.
 Unfortunately there is no existing hook for that in jeweler.
-So, let us add a hook named *after_render_template* to *render_template*.
-First we move the method to biogem jeweler.rb
+So, let us inject a hook named *after_render_template* to a *render_template* override.
+First we open the Jeweler::Generator class and move the method to biogem jeweler.rb, renaming the original method to original_render_template:

         class Jeweler
           class Generator
             alias original_render_template render_template
             def render_template(source)
               buf = original_render_template(source)
-              # call hook
+              # call hook (returns edited buf)
               after_render_template(source,buf)
             end

-            # hook for removing stuff
+            # new hook for removing stuff
             def after_render_template(source,buf)
               if source == 'other_tasks.erb'
                 # remove rcov related lines